rafaeluu19/Scoring-Protein-Backbone/README.md

 2. Calculate phi/psi angles
 3. Scores based on allowed regions of the Ramachandran plot
 4. Simple web interface built in StreamLit

+Note:
+I bult this program with the guidance and coding support from ChatGPT.